dnextreme88/cs-source-pro-xp/README.md

 # Pro XP

-A flexible stats tracker and xp-based level system.
+A flexible stats tracker and xp-based level system for Counter-Strike Source.

+Only works for CSS at the moment but shouldn't be hard to make compatible with CSGO (if you are willing to help with this let me know).

 ## Overview